qte77/qte77.github.io/_posts/2022-07-08-python-closure-decorator.md

 ---
 layout: post
-title:  Python decorator function
+title:  Python Closures and Decorators
 excerpt: Functions are treated as objects and can be used as arguments for other functions.
 The higher function `f2` gets `f1` as an argument and calls it.
 categories: [python, decorators, closures, functions]
 ---

-# Python decorator function
+# Python Closures and Decorators

 ## Basics